MathematicGuy/RemoteObsidian/Project Skin/APIs.md

-- **Separation of Concerns:** A Web API separates your frontend (the Web App the user sees) from your backend (the database and logic).
-This offers advantages:

-    - **Independent Development:** Frontend and backend teams can work in parallel.
-    - **Scalability:** Each part can be scaled independently based on need.
-    - **Reusability:** Your API can serve data to other applications, not just your own web app.
-- **Structured Communication:** APIs define a "contract".
-The frontend and backend agree on the format of requests and data, ensuring smooth interaction.

-- **Security:** Your web app doesn't directly access the database.
-An API allows you to control what data is exposed and how it's accessed.

 **The API: Your Data Bridge**

 1. **Web App:** The web app is what a user interacts with.
 It has forms to collect input data.